PiousSutherland-BC/individual-assignment/README.md

-# individual-assignment
+Reading this is a waste of time.

-This is a test repository for the WPR281 2022 individual assignment.
-This will probably be deleted later on.
+I've done the task as you can see, now pay up (in marks)